 The 1930s saw Limerick city centre filled with high speed cars from all over the world as it opened its streets to a series of Grand Prix races.
 The Limerick Grand Prix Races ran on the streets of Limerick, Ireland, between 1935–1938 (except 1937).

-The first race, in 1935, was known as “Round the Houses” and the route ran 2.76 miles (4.44 km) through William Street, Roxborough Road, Careys Road, Rossbrien Road, Punches Cross, O’Connell Avenue and back down O’Connell Street.
-The first place was taken by Luis Fontes in an Alfa Romeo.
+The first race, in 1935, was known as “Round the Houses” and the route ran 2.76 miles (4.44 km).
+The route was from William Street to Roxboro Road through Carey’s Road.
+It continued to Rosbrien Road through Punches Cross, O’Connell Avenue and back down O’Connell Street.
+The first place was taken by Luis Fontes who was driving an Alfa Romeo.

-The Round the Houses Grand Prix of 1935 was filmed by British Pathe
+The Round the Houses Grand Prix of 1935 was filmed by British Pathe.

 Grand Prix 1936

-The 1936 event program
+The following is the 1936 event program.